Edge of Tomorrow: Development and writing

 Viz Media published All You Need Is Kill in North America in 2009 as one of four translated Japanese science fiction novels that initiated its Haikasoru imprint.
 After drawing the interest of producer Erwin Stoff, his company 3 Arts Entertainment optioned the novel that same year.
 3 Arts collaborated with the publisher's filmmaking subsidiary Viz Productions, headed by Jason Hoffs.
 Viz Media president Hidemi Fukuhara served as executive producer.
 Instead of making a pitch to a major studio to purchase the property and proceed with writing and producing a film adaptation, the company developed a spec script to show the studios.
 Stoff approached writer Dante Harper and sent him a copy of the novel.
 Harper found the book "too complex" to properly adapt, but, despite the prospect of not getting paid, he chose to "risk it" and accepted the job, taking eight months to write the script.
-Upon completion, Warner Bros. purchased it in a $3 million deal in April 2010.
+Upon completion, Warner Bros.
+Pictures purchased it in a $3 million deal in April 2010.
 The studio hired Doug Liman to direct the film the following August.
 Harper's screenplay was listed in the 2010 edition of the Black List, a survey of most-liked unproduced screenplays.

-In June 2011, Joby Harold was hired to rework the screenplay.
-By September, Warner approached Brad Pitt to star; after he declined, the studio then approached Tom Cruise.
+In June 2011, Joby Harold was hired to rewrite the screenplay.
+By September, Warner Bros. approached Brad Pitt to star; after he declined, the studio then approached Tom Cruise.
 Once Cruise accepted, the script changed the age of the leading role to fit the actors.
 In December 2011, Cruise officially joined the film.
 Emily Blunt entered negotiations to star opposite Cruise in April 2012.
-Screenwriting duo Roberto Orci and Alex Kurtzman also delivered a draft of their own.
+Screenwriting duo Roberto Orci and Alex Kurtzman also delivered a draft of their own but their script wasn't used in the final version.